Fact-checked by the CapitalLendingNews editorial team

 What happens to my high-yield savings rate when the Fed cuts rates?

 Your bank can lower your HYSA rate at any time, and typically does so within days to weeks of a Federal Reserve rate cut.
 There is no contractual obligation to hold the rate you see advertised today.
-This is the primary reason a CD is superior for money you will not need in the short term.
+This is the primary reason a CD is the stronger choice for money you will not need in the short term.

 Should I put my emergency fund in a CD?